ivansergeev/parser3-novaextension/Parser3.novaextension/README.md

 * Native UTF-8 support (as well as other code pages)
 * Uniformed database support (MySQL, PgSQL, Oracle, SQLite and ODBC)
 * Available in source code and Linux distributions
-* Ideal for "Hello, world!" applicaion
+* Ideal for "Hello, world!" application

 More information on http://www.parser.ru/en/